 US law recognizes several business entities:

 A. SOLE PROPRIETORSHIP: This is a good choice for a small-risk, home-grown business under the control of one person.
 Sole Proprietorships pay tax through their owners, and no separate documentation is required.
-This also implies that you are entirely liable for the debts and other losses of your business as an owner.
+This also implies that you are entirely liable for your business’s debts and other losses as an owner.
 Note that if you don’t register as any other entity before conducting business in the US, you are automatically given the status of a Sole Proprietor.

 B. LIMITED LIABILITY COMPANY (LLC): An LLC is one of the most popular options for a start-up.
-A significant advantage of the LLC is that while it protects you from being personally liable for losses incurred, it also offers a much cheaper taxation structure.
+A significant advantage of the LLC is that it protects you from being personally liable for losses incurred and offers a much cheaper taxation structure.

-The LLC uses a ‘pass through’ tax structure, which means that you can pay tax through your individual income tax form without facing a separate (and much higher) corporate tax.
+LLCs use a pass-through tax structure, meaning you can pay tax through your individual income tax form without facing a separate (and much higher) corporate tax.
 Overall, LLCs are the best option for medium-risk, small-scale enterprises controlled by more than one person.

-C Corps require high maintenance in terms of compliance and complex bookkeeping to be done by professionals.
+C Corps requires high maintenance in terms of compliance and complex bookkeeping to be done by professionals.
 Opt for this structure if you aim for a high-risk business to scale up and eventually make it public or sell.
-You will need this model to attract investors and key employees, to whom you can offer shares instead of salary and getting onboard, respectively.
+You will need this model to attract investors and key employees, to whom you can offer shares instead of salary and get onboard, respectively.

-C Corps, while providing substantial legal benefits, suffer through double taxation.
-This means that the corporation is taxed as it generates profits (Corporate Tax), and again when the dividends are distributed to the shareholders (Capital Gains Tax).
+While providing substantial legal benefits, C Corps suffers from double taxation.
+This means that the corporation is taxed as it generates profits (Corporate Tax) and again when the dividends are distributed to the shareholders (Capital Gains Tax).

 In short, choose a C Corp only if you plan to go big.

-D. CORPORATIONS – S CORP: First off, S Corps are not available to non-US residents.
-With that out of the way, go for an S Corp if you are a US resident, and your business meets the specific criteria for S Corp.
+D. CORPORATIONS – S CORP: First, S Corps are unavailable to non-US residents.
+With that out of the way, go for an S Corp if you are a US resident and your business meets the specific criteria for S Corp.

-S Corps are unique corporations available in some states of the US.
-These entities are structured to avoid double taxation as a C Corp., But there are some limitations; for example, an S Corp cannot have more than 100 shareholders, and all of them must be US citizens.
-S Corps also require unique filing with the IRS (Form 2553) to get S Corp status.
+S Corporations are unique corporations available in some states of the US.
+These entities are structured to avoid double taxation as a C corporation.
+However, there are some limitations; for example, an S corporation cannot have more than 100 shareholders, and all of them must be US citizens.
+To get S corp status, S corporations also require a unique filing with the IRS (Form 2553).

-Note that if you choose to do business in more than one state, you will have to register your business separately in each state through a process known as Foreign Qualification.
+Note that if you choose to do business in more than one state, you must register your business separately in each state through a process known as Foreign Qualification.

-E. CORPORATIONS – B CORP: These are pretty much the same as a C Corp in terms of taxation, documentation, personal liability, and bookkeeping.
-But where they differ is that Benefit Corporations must provide a public benefit in addition to financial gain to be considered a B Corp.
+E. CORPORATIONS – B CORP: These are the same as C corporations regarding taxation, documentation, personal liability, and bookkeeping.
+However, they differ in that benefit corporations must provide a public benefit and financial gain to be considered B corporations.

 3. BUILD YOUR WEBSITE

-PX Media LLC is one of the leading web design and marketing firms based in Los Angeles/Pasadena.
-We are leaders in web design services, including web and graphic design, web development, search engine optimization (SEO), content writing services, marketing, and advertising.
+PX Media LLC is a leading web design and marketing firm based in Los Angeles/Pasadena.
+We offer a wide range of web design services, including web and graphic design, web development, search engine optimization (SEO), content writing services, marketing, and advertising.

-Reach out to us at ad***@PX********.com if you are looking for web development services for your business.
+Contact us at ad***@PX********.com if you want web development services for your business.

 4. REGISTER YOUR BUSINESS

 Most business structures, be it LLC, C Corp, S Corp, or B Corp, must register with the State Department of each state where they operate.
-For this purpose, you need to get in touch with a Registered Agent.
-That’s the person who receives legal documents on behalf of your business and will keep you updated on the necessary annual compliance.
+For this purpose, you need to contact a Registered Agent.
+That person receives legal documents for your business and will keep you updated on the annual compliance.

-We recommend that you get an expert to help you with the documentation and information required for filing.
-Typically, LLCs need to submit Articles of Association and LLC Operating Agreement to the authorities.
-Corporations of any kind need to submit Articles of Incorporation.
-Bye-laws and Resolutions.
+We recommend getting an expert to help you with the documentation and information needed for filing.
+Typically, LLCs must submit Articles of Association and LLC Operating Agreements to the authorities, while corporations need to submit Articles of Incorporation, bylaws, and Resolutions.

 The entire process could cost between $300 to $3500.